dhmay/jamstats/README.md

 # jamstats
-Tools for doing statistics and making plots on data from roller derby scoreboard files.
+Tools for doing statistics and making plots on data from [CRG derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files.

 Has some basic dependencies that I really need to document better: